Sam Brind holds a master's in physics with theoretical physics (MPhys) from the University of Manchester.

-Millikan's experiment is based around observing charged oil droplets in free fall and in the presence of an electric field.
+Millikan's experiment is based around observing charged oil droplets in free fall and the presence of an electric field.
 A fine mist of oil is sprayed across the top of a perspex cylinder with a small 'chimney' that leads down to the cell (if the cell valve is open).
 The act of spraying will charge some of the released oil droplets through friction with the nozzle of the sprayer.
 The cell is the area enclosed between two metal plates that are connected to a power supply.
-Hence an electric field can be generated within the cell and its strength varied by adjusting the power supply.
-A light is used to illuminate the cell and the experimenter can observe within the cell by looking through a microscope.
+Hence an electric field can be generated within the cell, and its strength can be varied by adjusting the power supply.
+A light is used to illuminate the cell, and the experimenter can observe the cell by looking through a microscope.

 When the droplet reaches its terminal velocity for falling (v1), the weight is equal to the buoyancy force plus the drag force.
 Substituting the previous equations for the forces and then rearranging gives an expression for the droplet radius.
 This allows the radius to be calculated if v1 is measured.

-If the electric field is strong enough, from a high enough voltage, the negatively charged droplets will start to rise.
+If the electric field is strong enough, the negatively charged droplets will start to rise from a high enough voltage.
 When the droplet reaches its terminal velocity for rising (v2), the sum of the weight and drag is equal to the sum of the electrical force and the buoyancy force.
-Equating the formulae for these forces, substituting in the previously obtained radius (from the fall of the same droplet) and rearranging gives an equation for the droplet's electrical charge.
+Equating the formulae for these forces, substituting in the previously obtained radius (from the fall of the same droplet), and rearranging gives an equation for the droplet's electrical charge.
 This means that the charge of a droplet can be determined through measurement of the falling and rising terminal velocities, as the rest of the equation's terms are known constants.

-Firstly, calibration is performed such as focusing the microscope and ensuring the cell is level.
-The cell valve is opened, oil sprayed across the top of the cell and the valve is then closed.
+Firstly, calibration is performed, such as focusing the microscope and ensuring the cell is level.
+The cell valve is opened, oil is sprayed across the top of the cell, and the valve is then closed.
 Multiple droplets of oil will now be falling through the cell.
 The power supply is then turned on (to a sufficiently high voltage).
 This causes negatively charged droplets to rise but also makes positively charged droplets fall quicker, clearing them from the cell.
-After a very short time this only leaves negatively charged droplets remaining in the cell.
+After a very short time, this only leaves negatively charged droplets remaining in the cell.